Skip to main content

 The Vertex global network of venture capital funds comprises Vertex Ventures, Vertex Ventures HC and Vertex Growth.

-With funds based across innovation hubs in China, Israel, Southeast Asia and India, and the US, we create a unique platform for portfolio companies to realize their full potential by leveraging the combined experience and resources of our extensive network of global partners.
+With funds based across innovation hubs in China, Israel, Southeast Asia and India, the US and Japan, we create a unique platform for portfolio companies to realize their full potential by leveraging the combined experience and resources of our extensive network of global partners.

 Legal